danskode/OnlyTimeWillTell/README.md

 # OnlyTimeWillTell

-A very simple nodejs project to test som time formats and deply to vercel ...
+A very simple node.js project to test som time formats and deply to vercel ...

+I've made a list of different time formats and added a simple count down to Friday!